-- Continued to deliver the Workers' Compensation Allied Health Practitioner on-line training program for the NSW State Insurance Regulatory Authority (SIRA) Workers Compensation. - Almost 1200 students completed the full program (Part 1, 2 and 3 of the program) in 2019/20.
-This program has been designed for allied health practitioners who deliver services to workers compensation clients and invoice SIRA.
-It is a mandatory requirement for those seeking SIRA approval.
-This was successful and the new contract is for 1 year with an additional 2 x 1 year extensions. - Continued to deliver the Providing Allied Health Services in the NSW Motor Accidents CTP Scheme to just under 600 learners - In a joint venture with AMA Victoria, the Foundation continued to develop and deliver the Impairment Assessment Training for almost 400 Medical Practitioners.
+- The delivery of the Workers' Compensation Allied Health Practitioner on-line training program for the NSW State Insurance Regulatory Authority (SIRA) continues to progress exceptionally well.
+A total of 1,339 learners completed the full program (Part 1, 2 and 3 of the program) in 2020/21.
+This program was designed for Allied Health Practitioners who deliver services to workers compensation clients and invoice SIRA.
+It is a mandatory requirement for those seeking SIRA approval and PIEF received confirmation of the program extension of the CTP contract for 2021/2022 period. - Continued to deliver the Providing Allied Health Services in the NSW Motor Accidents CTP Scheme to 440 learners. - In a joint venture with AMA Victoria, the Foundation continued to develop and deliver the Impairment Assessment Training for 318 Medical Practitioners.